CriticalBlue/demo-approov-io-traefik/README.md

 ## SET UP DNS DOMAINS

 Before starting the setup of services, a domain needs to be configured for the EC2 instance.
-These instructions are for the domains `demo.approov.io` and `shapes.approov.io` in AWS Route 53 (but would work similarly for any other provider).
+These instructions are for the domains `demo.approov.io` and `shapes.approov.io` in AWS Route 53 (but would work similarly for another domain or provider).
 Each service added to the demo server will use one of these as its base domain.
 So when adding a backend for the python shapes API you could give it the domain `python-shapes.demo.approov.io`, and for nodejs `nodejs-shapes.demo.approov.io`, respectively.

 Configure a domain at Route 53 and point it to the elastic IP address from the previous step.
 Create a new hosted zone (AWS Console → Route 53 → Hosted Zones → Create hosted zone) called `demo.approov.io`.
 Ensure that an A-type DNS record pointing to the EC2 instance's elastic IP exists in the hosted zone `demo.approov.io`.
 Also add an A-type wild-card DNS record (`*.demo.approov.io`) to route any sub-domain to the same IP.
 Replicate the auto generated NS-type record in the hosted zone `demo.approov.io` to the hosted zone approov.io in order to make the new hosted zone’s name servers known in `approov.io`.
 Repeat these steps for `shapes.approov.io`.